Skip to main content

 Overview

-Together they help you see when you’re pacing behind or ahead of your PaceSetter, so you can decide when to rest and when to do more
+• Together, they help you see when you’re pacing behind or ahead of your PaceSetter, so you can decide when to do more or when to rest.

-Find this chart by tapping on your PacePoints on the Today page
+• Find the chart by tapping on your PacePoints on the Today page

 What does the pacing day chart show me?